linkspreed/Snoogie/Special_Works.md

+### 22.04.2023 (announcement Snoogie)
+- 👨‍💼👩‍💻💰💡🤖 Exciting news!
+We're putting together a price plan for Biospreed and Snoogie, and getting ready for our paid AI features launch in a few weeks!
+Stay tuned for more updates! #AI #pricing #excited

 ### 15.04.2023 (announcement Snoogie)
 - We just released new features from the latest update v32.0.0, including a brand new version of Snoogie and all the latest AI features!
 Get ready to experience the future of technology 🚀 #innovation #techupdate